 The workhouse was closed in 1886.
 Decades later, a dairy cooperative took over the property.
 Thus, it is also an agricultural museum with lots of antique farming equipment that is hypnotically beautiful to look at.
 Take, for example, the hay-bogey, used to drag loads of hay in from the fields.

-Sometimes the labels on the machinery were not very helpful, which made us laugh.
+Sometimes the labels on the machinery were less than helpful, which made us laugh.

 Beth had done a fabulous job of driving last year on the one day we rented a car, so this year we planned to drive the whole time.
 While we felt a little regretful about the environmental impact, and about not being able to buy oatie biscuits and Barry’s Tea from the tea cart on the train, the car is so much more flexible and enhances one’s ability to wander.